zulip/zulip/help/include/combined-feed.md

-The **Combined feed** view is a feed of all the unmuted messages you have received, which combines stream messages and direct messages.
+The **Combined feed** view is a feed of all the unmuted messages you have received, which combines channel messages and direct messages.
 It's a great way to see new messages as they come in.

 You can configure **Combined feed** to be the [home